Willie Burton (basketball, born 1962): College statistics

-NBL career
+Professional career

-In 1985, Burton moved to New Zealand and joined the Palmerston North Jets of the National Basketball League (NBL).
+In 1985, Burton moved to New Zealand and joined the Palmerston North Jets of the National Basketball League (NZNBL).
 In his first season, he averaged 28.6 points and a league-high 16.1 rebounds per game.
 He continued on with the Jets in 1986 before joining the Hawke's Bay Hawks in 1987.
 After two seasons with the Hawks, he returned to Palmerston North, playing for them in 1989 and 1990.
 In 1991, he joined New Plymouth and played three seasons for the team before returning to Hawke's Bay in 1994 where he spent the next four years.
 After playing in the second division competition for the North Otago Penguins in 1998, he returned to Palmerston North for a third stint in 1999, but again re-joined the Hawks just two seasons later.
 Burton retired following the 2002 season, but came out of retirement in 2005 to help the Hawks reach the grand final, where they were defeated by the Auckland Stars by one point.
 He played one final season in 2006, this time winning his first and only championship with an 85–69 win in the grand final over Auckland.
-He retired for a second time following the 2006 season, departing the NBL after 19 seasons.
+He retired for a second time following the 2006 season, departing the NZNBL after 19 seasons.

-Burton finished his NBL career as an eight-time All-Star Five honouree and a six-time rebounding champion.
+Burton finished his NZNBL career as an eight-time All-Star Five honouree and a six-time rebounding champion.
 He was also named Most Outstanding Forward in 1989, and after gaining New Zealand citizenship in the mid-90s, he was named Most Outstanding Kiwi Forward/Centre in 1997.
 As evidence of his all-round game, he also won the league assist title in 1999 with 5.6 assists per game.
 His 4,244 career rebounds ranks first on the league's all-time rebounding list.

 After retiring from playing, Burton continued on as an assistant coach with the Hawks, while also coaching the Hawke's Bay under 15, 17 and 19 men's teams.

 In June 2025, Burton's number 14 jersey was retired by the Hawke's Bay Hawks.